XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Experimental Evaluation

 \section{Experimental Evaluation}

-The goal of the evaluation section is to compare our proposed XTSFormer with baseline models in neural TPPs in prediction performance (both event time and event type).
-We also demonstrate the importance of different components within our model through an ablation study.
-For the event type prediction task, we utilized the accuracy and the macro F1-score as evaluation metrics.
-Meanwhile, for the event time prediction task, the root mean square error (RMSE) and negative log-likelihood (NLL) were chosen as the performance metric.
-The detailed experimental setup is in \textbf{Appendix 2.1}.
+The goal of the evaluation section is to compare our proposed XTSFormer with baseline models in neural TPPs in prediction performance for both event time and event type.
+Additionally, we conducted an ablation study, computational experiments, sensitivity analysis, and an interpretable case study.

+{\bf Evaluation metrics:} For the event type prediction task, we utilized the accuracy and the macro F1-score as evaluation metrics.
+Meanwhile, for the event time prediction task, the root mean square error (RMSE) and negative log-likelihood (NLL) were chosen as the performance metrics.